-Mulberry School for Girls joined the Trust on 1 May 2017, and is subject to a contract under the Private Finance Initiative (PFI).
-Under this contract the Academy premises are maintained and managed for a period of 25 years by the PFI-Contractor subject to contractual annual fees paid by the Academy.
-Upon expiry of the PFI contract, the residual benefit of the premises passes to the Academy as a result of a 125 year lease granted to the Academy.
+Premises occupied by Mulberry School for Girls and Mulberry Stepney Green are subject to contracts under the Private Finance Initiative (PFI).
+Under these contracts the Academies premises are maintained and managed for a period of 25 years by the PFI-Contractor subject to contractual annual fees paid by the Academies.
+Upon expiry of the PFI contract, the residual benefit of the premises passes to the Academies as a result of a 125 year lease granted to the Academies.